joe-jngigi/next_auth_V5/README.md

 bun dev
 ```

+## Bcrypt

+Bcypt is used to has the passwords used in the project.
+We install it using `npm install bcrypt` and `npm install -D @types/bcrypt`

 ## Zod

 Zod is a TypeScript-first schema declaration and validation library.
 It allows you to define schemas for your data and validate that data against those schemas.
 This below shows how we can define schemas: